Sigma-Aldrich

-Sigma-Aldrich (formally MilliporeSigma) is a chemical, life science, and biotechnology company owned by the German chemical conglomerate Merck Group.
+Sigma-Aldrich (part of MilliporeSigma) is a brand operating within an American chemical, life science, and biotechnology company owned by the multinational chemical conglomerate Merck Group.
+The life sciences business of Merck Group operates as MilliporeSigma in the United States.

 Sigma-Aldrich was created in 1975 by the merger of Sigma Chemical Company and Aldrich Chemical Company.
 It grew through various acquisitions until it had over 9,600 employees and was listed on the Fortune 1000.
-The company is headquartered in St. Louis and has operations in approximately 40 countries.
+The company has two United States headquarters, in St. Louis and Burlington, MA and has operations in approximately 40 countries.

-In 2015, the German chemical conglomerate Merck Group acquired Sigma-Aldrich for $17 billion.
+In 2015, the multinational chemical conglomerate Merck Group acquired Sigma-Aldrich for $17 billion.
 The company is currently a part of Merck's life science business and in combination with Merck's earlier acquired Millipore, operates as MilliporeSigma.
+It is headquartered in Burlington, Massachusetts, United States.

 History

 Sigma Chemical Company of St. Louis and Aldrich Chemical Company of Milwaukee were both American specialty chemical companies when they merged in August 1975.
 The company grew throughout the 1980s and 1990s, with significant expansion in facilities, acquisitions and diversification into new market sectors.